 Dashia Marr | Community Advisory Board Member, St. Louis

-Hi I am Dashia "Halo" Marr and I am mother of 2!
+Hi, I am Dashia "Halo" Marr, and I am a mother of two!
 I am full spectrum doula with a primary focus on postpartum and grief.
 I am also a transitional mindset coach helping women and parents heal their relationship with failure through spiritual alchemy!
 I am life path 9 and Human Design 6/2 Reflector here to assist communities bridge the old into the new!
-I hope to bring awareness to the importance pf spirituality and cultural sacredness within community engagement and perinatal practices.
-I am currently a member with Washington University CAB as well.
+I hope to bring awareness to the importance of spirituality and cultural sacredness within community engagement and perinatal practices.
+I am currently a member of Washington University CAB as well.

 Meet the Research Team